TorchLean

 1.2.1.
 Why Neural Networks Are Awkward To Check🔗

 For ordinary software, a specification can often be crisp: a sorting routine returns a sorted list, or a compiler preserves program meaning.
 Neural networks are less tidy.
-A useful claim usually depends on a region of inputs, a trained parameter set, a numeric backend, and a property such as a margin, an interval enclosure, a residual bound, or a robustness guarantee.
+A useful claim usually depends on a region of inputs, a trained parameter set, a numeric backend, and a property such as a margin, an interval enclosure, a residual bound, a projection check, a Lyapunov condition, or a robustness guarantee.

 Common failure modes include: